Rupesh-Piwal/connect-Hub/README.md

 # ConnectHub 🌐

-ConnectHub is a social networking web application inspired by Twitter, designed to connect people and share thoughts, updates, and conversations.
+ConnectHub is a social networking web application inspired by Twitter X, designed to connect people and share thoughts, updates, and conversations.

 <!-- ![ConnectHub Screenshot](/path/to/screenshot.png) -->